byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 # Logs

 **\<sgp>** 0.
 Introduction
-**\<sgp>** We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp>** We would like to welcome everyone to this ByteRub Community Meeting!
-**\<sgp>** Link to agenda on GitHub: https://github.com/monero-project/meta/issues/155
+**\<sgp>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/155
-**\<sgp>** Monero Community meetings are a discussion place for anything going on in the Monero Community.
+**\<sgp>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community.
 We use meetings to encourage the community to share ideas and provide support.
 **\<sgp>** 1.
 Greetings
 **\<rehrar>** oy
 **\<ErCiccione>** Hi folks